March 9, 2012

-Toray Industries, Inc. (headquarters: Chuo-ku, Tokyo; President, CEO and COO: Akihiro Nikkaku; hereinafter referred to as “Toray”) announced today that it has decided to enhance its production capacity for carbon fibers at its four global sites based in Japan, the U.S, France and South Korea.
+Toray Industries, Inc. (headquarters: Chuo-ku, Tokyo; President: Akihiro Nikkaku; hereinafter referred to as “Toray”) announced today that it has decided to enhance its production capacity for carbon fibers at its four global sites based in Japan, the U.S, France and South Korea.
 Toray plans to invest a total of around 45 billion yen in these four bases to increase the annual production capacity by 6,000 tons.
 Production at the new lines at these bases is expected to start in order from 2014 through 2015.

 Toray Group currently has an annual production capacity of 17,900 tons of carbon fibers globally, and will increase this to 21,100 tons per year by January 2013 with 2 new lines currently under construction.
 With the proposed large-scale expansion, the Group's overall production capacity will rise to 27,100 tons by March 2015, which would ensure a stable supply structure to deliver high performance, high quality carbon fibers to customers around the world.